transcriptaze/snyth/README.md

 - triangular
 - sawtooth

-which are filtered, modulated, distorted and otherwise shaped to create the desired ouput sound.
+which are filtered, modulated, distorted and otherwise shaped to create the desired ouput sound (e.g. [DSP function used by musical distortion plugins [13]](#13)).
 As commonly presented, the square, triangular and sawtooth waveforms are the theoretical result and practical implementation of summing an infinity of sine waves to generate a harmonically rich sound.

 Mathematically though, a sine can be seen as a special case of a Jacobi elliptic _sn_ function in the same way that a circle is a special case of an ellipse.
 From there, it's a small step from using a circle as a generator function